 Disadvantages of Dedicated Mobile Sites:

 - Cost – Since you have to design, implement, and manage two websites, it’s understandable that a dedicated site costs more than a responsive one.
-However, dedicated sites don’t cost as much as you’d think to develop, so this isn’t a huge negative.
+However, dedicated sites don’t cost as much as you’d think to develop.
+So this isn’t a huge negative.

 - Technical Challenges – If users on mobile devices try to visit your desktop page, you’ll need to automatically redirect them to the mobile site.
-This can present some challenges, especially if you have a large or complicated site structure.
+This can present some challenges.
+Especially if you have a large or complicated site structure.

 - Two Sites to Run – With a responsive website, any change you make is automatically applied to the entire site.
-Dedicated mobile sites are separate from their desktop counterparts, meaning any change you make to one, you’ll have to make to the other too.
+Dedicated mobile sites are separate from their desktop counterparts.
+Meaning any change you make to one, you’ll have to make to the other too.

 - Two URLs – Mobile sites have a different URL than desktop sites.
-This can make your site a little harder to market, though with automatic redirects its not as challenging as it used to be.
+This can make your site a little harder to market.
+Though with automatic redirects its not as challenging as it used to be.

 What About Apps?

 When you create an app for mobile users, the app doesn’t take the place of your website.
 Mobile users that don’t want to download an app will still use your site, and if your site isn’t mobile-friendly, you’re back to square one.
-Plus, Google and other search engines don’t look at apps when deciding search engine rankings, and they aren’t going to rank content that can only be found in an app.
+Plus, Google and other search engines don’t look at apps when deciding search engine rankings.
+They aren’t going to rank content that can only be found in an app.
 You could design the best app in the world put the best content on it, and you’d still lose out on rankings because your actual website doesn’t handle mobile visitors well.

-Plus, apps don’t all work on all devices.
+Unfortunately apps don’t all work on all devices.
 You’ll need to develop separate apps for Apple, Android, and Windows Phone devices – a costly proposition.
 When you consider the costs of maintaining and updating apps across all platforms and devices (each one with its own software update schedule and conflicting requirements), you can see that apps are not a great solution for the vast majority of business owners.

 The Internet is only going to become more and more mobile-centric in the coming years.
 If you want to perform well online and get business out of your website, you need to take advantage of the mobile space.
 Otherwise, you’ll be left behind.